KredeGC/KTL/README.md

 # Status
 The interface is in a mostly stable state, so severe changes should rarely occur.
-In addition, most allocators presented are not thread-safe.
+In addition, most allocators presented are not thread-safe, but can be composed together in order to achieve thread safety.
-For now thread safety is not on the roadmap as it would degrade performance on single-threaded applications.
 The functionality is fairly stable but should not be expected to be used in a production environment for the time being.

 # Table of Content